onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 ## Making a minimal viable filter ##

-You can make the worlds smallest filter by putting a capcitor and an inductor in parallel.
+You can make the worlds smallest filter by putting a capacitor and an inductor in parallel.
 This is known as an LC circuit, or a tuned circuit, and it stores electrical energy through oscillation.